UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 [1] Redmon, Joseph, et al. "You only look once: Unified, real-time object detection." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
 2016.

 [2] Shichao Li and Zengqiang Yan and Hongyang Li and Kwang-Ting Cheng,  et al. "Exploring intermediate representation for monocular vehicle pose estimation" *CVPR*.
 2021.

+[3] S. Tulsiani and J. Malik.
+Viewpoints and keypoints.
+In CVPR, 2015.

 ---